skyrimunificationproject/skyrimunificationproject.github.io/_01HowDoI/UpdatingModlist.md

  - `MINOR`: Generally indicates that the modlist has received a multitude of bug fixes, minor mod changes, and/or has had LODs regenerated.
 These updates will not be Save-Safe unless otherwise specified.
  - `PATCH`: Generally indicates that the modlist has received only minor bug fixes or mod updates.
 These updates will always be Save-Safe.

-The [Changelog](/06ModlistVersions/CHANGELOG) will contain more detailed information for any given modlist update and will indicate whether an update is Save-Safe with one of the tags below:
+The [Changelog](/06ModlistVersions/CHANGELOG) will contain more detailed information for any given modlist update if it does not follow the above  rules.

-Save-Safe
-{: .label .label-green}

-Save-Safe, with exception or conditions
-{: .label .label-yellow}

-Not Save-Safe.
-New Game Needed
-{: .label .label-red }